DermLink Grants

 - Field or Community Projects – up to US$5,000 for projects in resource-poor regions lasting no more than 12 months

-You can find a list of ILDS Member organisations in the Membership Directory if you require a local partner.
+You can find a list of ILDS Members in the Membership Directory if you require a local partner.

 Before submitting your application, please consider the following guidelines

-- Applications must be made by an ILDS member organisation in good standing (membership fees are paid up to date as at the deadline of submission)
+- Applications must be made by an ILDS Member in good standing (membership fees are paid up to date as at the deadline of submission)

 - Applications must be in English using the attached form